Rancher in Alberta with a $3M Family Farm Transfer: Bill C-208 Intergenerational Rules in 2026

 Wayne's daughter, Claire, 34, has worked the ranch full-time for eight years.
 She runs the cattle operation, manages the grain marketing, and handles the day-to-day financial decisions.
 Wayne wants to transfer the ranch to Claire's newly incorporated corporation ("Brookes Next Gen Ranching Ltd.") and step back from operations over the next three years.

 The capital gain on a straight share sale: $3,000,000 minus $400,000 ACB = $2,600,000.
-Without any planning, that gain hits Alberta's 48.00% top combined marginal rate through the capital gains inclusion tiers.
-With the right structure under Bill C-208, the $1,250,000 LCGE shelters nearly half the gain and the 10-year capital gains reserve spreads the rest.
+Canada's capital gains inclusion rate is a flat 50% for all individuals and corporations in 2026 (the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025), so without any planning that gain hits Alberta's 48.00% top combined marginal rate on a 50% taxable inclusion.
+With the right structure under Bill C-208, the $1,250,000 LCGE shelters nearly half the gain and the 10-year capital gains reserve spreads the rest into lower marginal brackets.
 With the wrong structure — or a failed qualifying test — Section 84.1 recharacterizes the entire proceeds as a deemed dividend and the LCGE disappears entirely.

 Bill C-208: The Exception That Makes Intergenerational Farm Transfers Work